cenenn/CC103-FinalProject-CS1205-Team7/README.md

 ### Register Loan
 1. Assign a new `loanId` via `nextId++` and read borrower name and principal.
 Date issued is set automatically to the current date.
 2. Recompute `availableFund` by subtracting all active remaining principals from the lending capital.
 3. If the principal fits, set the due date and interest rate.
-If rate > 0, apply it upfront `remainingBalance += remainingBalance * (rate / 100)`.
-Store the loan in `loans[]` and push `ADD_LOAN` onto the undo stack.
-Note: `remainingPrincipal` tracks the original principal only and is unaffected by interest.
+If rate > 0, apply it upfront, store the loan in `loans[]` and push `ADD_LOAN` onto the undo stack.
 4. If funds are insufficient, add the request to the waiting list, and due date and rate will be set upon approval.

 ### Log Payment